 In honor of Colorectal Cancer Awareness Month, the highly-trained specialists at Rochester Colon-rectal Surgeons, P.C. have compiled this list of colorectal cancer fast facts to help educate patients on the importance of regular screenings.
-If you have more questions or would like to schedule a screening, contact our office in Rochester, NY at (585) 222-6566 today!
+If you have more questions or would like to schedule a screening, contact our colorectal surgery center in Rochester, NY at (585) 222-6566 today!

 Colorectal cancer is one of the leading causes of death in the U.S.

 Colorectal cancer affects both men and women of all racial and ethnic backgrounds.
 Though the leading cause of death in Americans is heart disease, cancer is the 2nd most common reason for death.
 Of all cancer deaths, about 10% are due to colorectal cancer.
 This means approximately 50,000 people in the U.S. die from colorectal cancer each year.
 That’s about 140 people across the country every day.